 Welcome to Mini Love Farm!

-We are a small closed herd.
-All of our goats came from clean tested Farms.
-I have reduced my herd dramatically, I now have 4 Does and 2 Bucks.
-We test our herd annually so clean test results are available for our customers peace of mind.
+We are a small closed herd, in Lebanon, Oregon.
+Our herd consists of 5-6 Does and 2 Bucks.
+We test our herd annually, we want to provide clean herd test results for our customers peace of mind.
 We have been very meticulous about the care we provide for our herd.
-We have 5 acres of pastureland that is divided into 6 different pastures.
-Each pasture provides a 12’ x 12’ , three sided run in shed with feed storage in the middle, between the two pastures/ sheds.
-We feed our herd Orchard Grass/Alfalfa blend, a GMO Free Special Blend of Grain, BOSS, Grass Farmers, Goat Crafts-min, Loose minerals, top dressed with Thorvin Sea Kelp and Diamond V Yeast XP Original, I use an Herbal wormer made by Fir Meadows LLC and have recently added Essential Oils monthly for natural parasite control.
+We have 3 acres of pastureland that is divided into 4 different pastures.
+Each pasture provides a 12’ x 36’, three sided run in shed with feed storage in the middle, between the two pastures/ sheds.
+We feed our herd Alfalfa and a Special hand blended grain mix, BOSS, Grass Farmers, Goat Crafts-min, Loose minerals, top dressed with Thorvin Sea Kelp and Diamond V Yeast XP Original, I use an Herbal wormer made by Fir Meadows LLC.
 We have available to each pasture Cobalt blocks and improved pastures with browsing.

 We practice a healthy environment here for our goats, Bio Security is a must!!
 We do not encourage visitors, however when people come to see or to pick up their goats, they must step in a bleach/ water solution to prevent any possible contamination to our environment.
 Clean, non barn clothes are required to protect the safety of our herd.

 My mission is to produce a healthy, true to the breed characteristics , smaller dairy goat with great Udder attachment, easy to milk teats with open orfices for the homestead family.
 As well as enjoy as a part of the family and reap the benefits of having your own healthy milk and other dairy products from these wonderful creatures, the Mini Nubian Dairy Goat.